tarantool/doc/doc/reference/configuration/cfg_logging.rst

     then the string is interpreted as a Unix
     `pipeline <https://en.wikipedia.org/wiki/Pipeline_%28Unix%29>`_.

-    The example below shows how to send the log to syslog:
+    Example 3: sending the log to syslog.

     .. code-block:: lua